gsouton/APREL-Shinobi/README.md

 # APREL-Shinobi
-Two projects implemented in a course of 6 for the exam of Advanced Programming at the University of Copenhagne KU.
+Advanced Programming, University of Copenhagen KU.

 # APREL: A regular expression library
 This is a library to parse regular expression implemented in Haskell.